renaudallard/sniproxy/README.md

 **Security note**: Run SNIProxy alongside a local caching DNS resolver (e.g., unbound, dnsmasq) to reduce exposure to spoofed responses and improve performance.

+DNSSEC validation runs in `relaxed` mode by default, which requests DNSSEC records and trusts replies carrying the AD flag while still falling back to unsigned answers when AD isn't set.
 Set `dnssec_validation strict` inside the `resolver` block to require DNS replies that carry the AD (Authenticated Data) flag from a validating upstream resolver.
 This mode needs a c-ares build with DNSSEC/Trust AD support and will fail to resolve unsigned zones.
-Use `dnssec_validation relaxed` to request DNSSEC data while still falling back to unsigned answers when AD is unavailable.
+Use `dnssec_validation off` to disable DNSSEC entirely if your upstream resolvers do not support it.

 Security & Hardening